clns/gitlab-cli/README.md

 ### TODO

-Currently only the label commands are useful.
 Other commands can be added as needed.
 Feel free to open pull requests or issues.

 ### Specifying a repository